Amybo-org/pages/content/en/docs/Microbes/_index.md

 ---
-title: Protein
+title: Microbes
-description: What protein should we produce?
+description: What microbes should we cultivate?
 weight: 20
 ---